 You should consider a home security system if you do not have one.
 If a security system is already installed in your rental property, you may want to consider activating it.

 Renters insurance is financial protection that can cover property loss in the event of theft, vandalism, accidental damage, and damage caused as a result of fire, flood, or other disasters.
-Renters insurance is a low cost insurance option that can cover your personal belongings year round.
-Visit this website for more information on Renter's Insurance for college students.
+Renters insurance is a low-cost insurance option that can cover your personal belongings year-round.
+Student Legal Services offers Ohio State students a number of different resources in regards to renters insurance.